Canis lupus familiaris

 |Weight (female)||7-10 Pounds|

 Smaller dogs in general are prone to oral health issues.
-This specific breed of dog suffers from patellar luxation, meaning loose knee joints.
+Also, like its parent breed the Yorkshire Terrier, this specific breed of dog suffers from patellar luxation, meaning loose knee joints.
 Torkies have weak windpipes which sometimes collapse.
 This results in a chronic cough.

 Torkies suffer from low blood sugar, a condition called hypoglycemia.
-They also have vision issues.
-Cataracts are a common concern in these little dogs.
+They also have vision issues as well.
+Namely, cataracts are a common concern in these little dogs.
 They may need surgery to prevent blindness as they age.
 This breed of dog sometimes suffers from a liver shunt.

 - Plaque Build up